corp-se-hackathon-2025/.github/README.md

 ## 📋 Submission Guidelines

-1. Push your code, docs, and demo materials.
-2. Clearly update your README:
-   - Project summary
-   - Setup and usage
-   - Screenshots/demo videos
-3. Document how Copilot aided your development.
-4. Submit via: **[Insert Form Link]**
+1. Create your repo in the `corp-se-hackathon-2025` organization
+2. Work with your team to answer the following questions
+   - What tools did you end up using?
+   - What did you originally expect to accomplish with the tools?
+   - Were you able to accomplish it?
+   - What lessons did you learn about the tools?

 ## 🏆 Judging Criteria

 - **Creativity & Innovation**